-The prevalence of obesity (BMI >30 kg/m) has continued to increase among adults in the United States, from
+The prevalence of obesity (BMI >30 kg/m2) has continued to increase among adults in the United States, from

 30.5% in 1999 to 39.5% in 2016.
-The highest age-adjusted obesity (55.3%) and extreme obesity (15.3%) prevalences were in non-Hispanic Black women compared with non-Hispanic White, Hispanic/Latina, or non-Hispanic Asian women.
-Obesity is highly prevalent in Mexican American and Puerto Rican women.
+The highest age-adjusted obesity (55.3%) and extreme obesity (15.3%) prevalences were in non-Hispanic Black women compared with non-Hispanic White, Hispanic/Latina, or non-Hispanic Asian women.1 Obesity is highly prevalent in Mexican American76 and Puerto Rican^{43,77} women.
 There is a higher prevalence of obesity in Hispanic/Latina women than in Hispanic/Latino men and a significantly higher prevalence than in non-Hispanic White women (48.4% versus 37.8%, respectively) in prior and current studies.
-In HCHS/SOL, only 21.2% of women were at a healthy BMI.
+In HCHS/SOL, only 21.2% of women were at a healthy BMI.43

 Obesity is 50% more likely in American Indian/Alaska Native adults compared with non-Hispanic White adults, with an age-adjusted percentage of 48.1% of American Indian/Alaska Native individuals ≥18 years of age with obesity.
 However, sex-specific data are not available.
 Among Alaska Native women, obesity rates vary between 32.8% and 60%.
-The mean BMI among American Indian/Alaska Native women is 30 to 34.9 kg/ m, but data are limited, and obesity rates vary greatly.
+The mean BMI among American Indian/Alaska Native women is 30 to 34.9 kg/m2, but data are limited, and obesity rates vary greatly.
 In a separate subanalysis of the SHS, obesity was an inverse predictor for CVD in women after adjustment for smoking, which warrants further investigation.
+In the substitute of the substitu